-Neighbours is about the Chernobyl disaster and how it affected, not just Ukraine but the rest of Europe as well.
+‘Neighbours’ is about the Chernobyl disaster and how it affected, not just Ukraine but the rest of Europe as well.
 The poem seems quite negative and solemn and draws on references to Pandora’s box to help make its point, but it also offers a ray of light.
-It references glasnost which was a Russian initiative put in place by then Russian prime minister Mikhail Gorbachev in order that Russia be more clear with its secrets, so as to not cover up mistakes that were made during the Chernobyl disaster. in turn this would make Europe a safer place.
+It references glasnost which was a Russian initiative put in place by then Russian prime minister Mikhail Gorbachev in order that Russia is more clear with its secrets, so as to not cover up mistakes that were made during the Chernobyl disaster.
+In turn, this would make Europe a safer place.
 This was seen by many in the west as a move to make Russia more part of the European community as relations between Russia and the rest of Europe had often been quite strained.

 Form and Tone of Neighbours

 ‘Neighbours’ is written in eight stanzas the first three are all three lines long.
 This is known as a triad and is quite a traditional form in Welsh poetry.
 Clarke doesn’t use a repetitive rhyming pattern in this poem.
 The tone of the poem is sad and at times horrific but with a hopeful undercurrent.
 She uses romanticism in Neighbours, drawing on nature to help emphasize the effects of the Chernobyl disaster, not just on Ukraine but on the rest of Europe.

 Analysis of Neighbours

 That spring was late.
 We watched the sky